Odisha Ikat: Location

 The villages where this art is practiced are Mankedia in Balasore or Mayurbhanj district.
 In the Western Odisha, it is woven in Barpali, Remunda, Jhiliminda, Mahalakata, Singhapali, Sonepur, Patabhadi, Sagarpali, Tarabha, Biramaharajpur, Subalaya, Kendupali, Jaganathpali, and Kamalapur of Bargarh district and Sonepur district.
 In the Cuttack district it is made in the villages of Badamba, Nuapatna, Maniabadha, Narashinpur, Tigiria.

 History

-The history of this silk art is linked to the Lord Jagannath cult practice which is a tradition in Odisha.
-Every colour used in the fabric reflects a symbolic concept of the Jagannath cult: the four primary colours used in keeping with this tradition are white, black, yellow, and red, with green added at a later date.
+The history of this silk art is linked to the Lord Jagannath worship practice which is a tradition in Odisha.
+Every colour used in the fabric reflects a symbolic concept of Jagannath worship: the four primary colours used in keeping with this tradition are white, black, yellow, and red, with green added at a later date.
 These colours are said to denote the past, present, and future, to the Vedas and the Gods.
 It is also inferred that the Ikat silk art came into existence by copying the temple architecture which existed much earlier.